cloudant-labs/graphdb-slate/source/includes/api/_using_views.md

 Nevertheless, a stale view returns the results of the view query quickly, by using an existing version of the index.

+### Accessing a stale view

 For example, to access the existing stale view `by_recipe` in the `recipes` design document, you would use a request similar to:
 <code>/recipes/_design/recipes/_view/by_recipe?stale=ok</code>

-### Accessing a stale view

 Making use of a stale view has consequences.
 In particular,
-accessing a stale view:

-1. Does not trigger a rebuild of the view indexes, even if there have been changes since the last access.
-2. Returns the current (existing) version of the view index, if it exists.
+accessing a stale view returns the current (existing) version of the data in the view index, if it exists.
+The current state of the view index might be different on different nodes in the cluster.
-3. Returns an empty result set if the view index does exist.

-A useful variation is to force an update to the index, after a stale view has been returned.
-Do this by supplying the `update_after` value to the `stale` parameter.
-When `update_after` is supplied, the update process is started when the view information has been returned to the client.

-You can confirm that you are using stale view data by making use of the `update_seq` value returned in the view information.
-The stale view data value can be compared to the current update sequence that is available in the database information ([Reading details about the database](#read)).
-If the values are different,
-you are using stale view data.

 ### Sorting Returned Rows